hgsgtk/go-snippets/url-shortener/ARCHITECTURE.md

 * NanoID - a tiny UUID
 * ULID - Universally Unique Lexicographically Sortable Identifier

+## Expiration

+* The expiration process is handled by a separate thread.
+* The expiration time is decided by the TTL (time-to-live) interval given by the CLI option or user's input.
+* Even a stored URL is accessed, the expiration time is not extended.

 ## System Components

 ### PoC Stage